hero-back

 1) The Home Page

 The home page is self-explanatory.
 There’s only one, and it’s the default page where the candidate lands when accessing the career site.
 Given that the user’s average attention span is limited to just a few seconds, home page content needs to entice candidates to learn more about the company’s job opportunities.
 It should also provide multiple call-to-action opportunities—for example, either applying for a job or, at least, creating a candidate profile.
+Here's the home page for Effective People's career site:

 2) Content Pages